0xluminous/saitohodlers/README.md

 - [ ] BUG: On mobile screen graph is causing horizontal scrollbar
 - [ ] Add table that shows daily increase
 - [ ] Migrate SaitoHolders to Ruby on Rails + Heroku
+- [ ] Add alert when scraping stops